BananaAcid/vue3-esm-browser-vueengine/README.md

 - **path**: the path to bind to
 - **page**: the filename of the `/pages/*` page to automatically load and initialize as component
-- **component**: if you load and initialize the component yourself instead of the page (component has precedence over the page property), manual instantiating see: https://stackoverflow.com/a/76136400/1644202
+- **component**: (optional) if you load and initialize the component yourself instead of the page (component has precedence over the page property, use either one not both), manual instantiating see: https://stackoverflow.com/a/76136400/1644202

 Noteworthy: